Trump jumps into a divisive battle over the Republican Party — with a threat to start a ‘MAGA Party’

 Her efforts to reject the results of the presidential election, which were run in her state by Ducey and other Republicans, have created a massive backlash among moderate elements of the party and among the business community, which has historically sided with Republicans in the state.

 On the day of the Capitol riot, Ward posted a poll on her Twitter account asking, “Can we salvage/save the Republican Party or do we need another option?”
-“Salvage it!,” received 8 percent of the responses, compared to 78 percent who selected “#MAGA Party needed.”
+“Salvage it!” received 8 percent of the responses, compared with 78 percent who selected “#MAGA Party needed.”

 Though Republicans performed well down ballot in 2020, they have lost two U.S. Senate seats since 2018.
 Last year, Biden became the first Democrat in 24 years to win Arizona’s electoral votes, narrowly besting Trump by 0.3 percentage points.
 Many moderate Republican strategists in the state blame the extremism of the party infrastructure for the losses and worry about finding a candidate to field for the Senate seat up in 2022.
-Ducey, who is term limited, has said he will not run for that office.
+Ducey, who is term-limited, has said he will not run for that office.

-“Right now on the Republican side I don’t have a word to describe what is going on,” Arizona Chamber of Commerce and Industry President Glenn Hamer said.
-“Whatever the worst case scenario is, this is worse.
+“Right now on the Republican side, I don’t have a word to describe what is going on,” Arizona Chamber of Commerce and Industry President Glenn Hamer said.
+“Whatever the worst-case scenario is, this is worse.
 There will be a reaction to this.
 I have no doubt about it.”

 The divide in the party was evident on Jan.
 6, when Republican protests at the Arizona Capitol physically split in two when jumbotron screens showed the riot happening thousands of miles away in Washington.
 One group of protesters said they supported the raid, while a separate group opposed it.

-In the first nine days after the riot, nearly 5,000 Arizona Republicans changed their party registration, compared to 719 Democrats, according to the secretary of state’s office.
+In the first nine days after the riot, nearly 5,000 Arizona Republicans changed their party registration, compared with 719 Democrats, according to the secretary of state’s office.
 The pattern has continued since then at a reduced scale.

 Neil G. Giuliano, the president of Greater Phoenix Leadership, a group of the state’s corporate leaders, says he personally knows more than a dozen people who have left the party after the attack on the Capitol and the decision by Republican lawmakers to endorse Trump’s false claims of fraud.
 The group put out a statement this month condemning as “reprehensible” the behavior of Ward, Gosar and Rep. Andy Biggs (R-Ariz.) for “disinformation and outright lies to reverse a fair and free election.”
 The two members of Congress were among the most vocal in seeking to deny Biden his electoral victory.